Issuing receipts or simplified invoices

 This feature is available for EU businesses only.
 If your business is outside the EU, Quaderno will always create invoices for your sales.

 The thresholds whereby sales receipts are allowed vary from country to country:

 If you'd like to send receipts, just follow these steps:

 Quaderno will start generating receipts for all applicable sales below the receipt threshold you've added.
-The receipts will have a separate number sequence from your invoices, but you will see all receipts and invoices on the invoices page.
+The receipts will have a separate number sequence from your invoices.

 Can I convert a receipt into an invoice?